How to Start a Bed and Breakfast

 – General liability insurance protects the business if any guests are injured while on the property or during a stay, and it can cover expenses like medical bills and lawyer fees.

 - Commercial property insurance can cover expenses and damage if the business’ property is damaged, such as by a fire.
 This type of insurance can cover the cost of not only the building but also of the equipment within it.
 Often, a homeowner’s property insurance won’t cover commercial activity so be sure to read your coverage carefully before charging guests.

-- Commercial auto liability insurance covers business-owned vehicles and can pay for expenses or lawsuits that could result from an accident.
+– Commercial auto liability insurance covers business-owned vehicles and can pay for expenses or lawsuits resulting from an accident.

-The cost to insure a bed and breakfast will vary depending on several factors like the size and value of the property, the business’ location, and the number of employees.
+The cost to insure a bed and breakfast will vary depending on several factors like the size and value of the property, the business’s location, and the number of employees.
 To get an accurate idea of potential insurance costs, request quotes from multiple providers.
 Then, compare those quotes while looking at factors like premiums, coverage limits and exclusions, and deductibles.